Farmers Fight Environmental Regulations

 Across the Midwest, he says, nitrate-filled water from farm fields is making drinking water less safe.
 Phosphorus runoff is feeding toxic algae blooms in rivers and lakes, "interfering with people's vacations.
 [They're] taking their kids to the beach and the beach is closed.
 There's stories about people getting sick."

 This is preventable, Cox says.
-There are simple things that farmers can do to reduce the problems dramatically.
+Farmers can take simple steps to reduce the problems dramatically.
 They can plant "cover crops," making sure that there's always vegetation on their fields to capture nitrates before that pollution runs into streams.
-They can plant wide, grassy, "filter strips" along stream banks.
-They can send the water from underground drainage pipes into wetlands, rather than straight into streams.
+They can plant wide, grassy "filter strips" along stream banks.
+They can send the water from underground drainage pipes into wetlands rather than straight into streams.

 Some farmers do this; many do not.
 And there's no law making it mandatory.